Esri/arcgis-maps-sdk-java-samples/geometry/list-transformations-by-suitability/README.md

 To get suitable transformations from one spatial reference to another:

-1. Use `TransformationCatalog.getTransformationsBySuitability(inputSR, outputSR)` for transformations
-  based on the map's spatial reference OR `TransformationCatalog.getTransformationsBySuitability(inputSR, outputSR, mapView.getCurrentVisibileArea().getExtent())` for transformations suitable to the current extent .
+1. Use `TransformationCatalog.getTransformationsBySuitability(inputSR, outputSR)` for transformations based on the map's spatial reference OR `TransformationCatalog.getTransformationsBySuitability(inputSR,outputSR, mapView.getCurrentVisibileArea().getExtent())` for transformations suitable to the current extent.
 2. Pick one of the `DatumTransformation`s returned.
-Use `GeometryEngine.project(inputGeometry,
-  outputSR, datumTransformation)` to get the transformed geometry.
+Use `GeometryEngine.project(inputGeometry,outputSR, datumTransformation)` to get the transformed geometry.

 ## Relevant API